 - During the initial stage, our contracts are with governments, and we will be providing doses according to their preferred channel and designated vaccination locations, subject to regulatory authorization or approval.
 We seek to work with governments to support distribution to their defined priority groups, and we anticipate that points of vaccination will vary but may include hospitals, outpatient clinics, community vaccination locations and pharmacies.

-- In the U.S., our distribution approach will be to largely ship from our Kalamazoo, Michigan site direct to the point of use (POU).
-We also will use our existing distribution centers in Pleasant Prairie, Wisconsin.
+- In the U.S., our distribution approach will be to largely ship from our Kalamazoo, Michigan, site direct to the point of use (POU).
+We also will use our existing distribution center in Pleasant Prairie, Wisconsin.

 - We will be utilizing road and air modes of transportation in the United States, where we expect to be able to get product to any POU within a day or two.

-- We will utilize GPS-enabled thermal sensors with a control tower that will track the location and temperature of each vaccine shipment across their pre-set routes.
+- We will utilize GPS-enabled thermal sensors with a control tower that will track the location and temperature of each vaccine shipment across their pre-set routes, 24 hours a day, seven days a week.
 These GPS-enabled devices will allow Pfizer to proactively prevent unwanted deviations and act before they happen.

 - - Ultra-low-temperature freezers, which are commercially available and can extend shelf life for up to six months.